StockNews.com Initiates Coverage on DBV Technologies (NASDAQ:DBVT)

-StockNews.com assumed coverage on shares of DBV Technologies (NASDAQ:DBVT – Get Rating) in a report released on Sunday morning.
-The firm issued a sell rating on the stock.
+Research analysts at StockNews.com assumed coverage on shares of DBV Technologies (NASDAQ:DBVT – Get Rating) in a report released on Monday.
+The brokerage set a “sell” rating on the stock.

 DBV Technologies SA is a clinical-stage biopharmaceutical company, which engages in the research and development of epicutaneous immunotherapy products.
 The firm focuses on the development of Viaskin, an electrostatic patch, which may offer a convenient, self-administered, and non-invasive immunotherapy to patients.